marla-tumenjargal/orchids/README.md

 ## Orchids (YC-backed) mockup - website cloner 🌸
-When given a URL, the website cloner uses next.js +  TypeScript as the frontend and fastapi + Anthropic (Claude Sonnet 3.5) + Playwright Chromium in the backend to clone the frontend with HTML.
+A mock website cloning tool developed as a take-home project for the Orchids internship final "interview."
+When given a URL, the application uses Next.js + TypeScript on the frontend and FastAPI + Playwright Chromium + Anthropic’s Claude Sonnet 3.5 on the backend to reconstruct the website's HTML and content.

+⚠️ This project is purely for educational purposes.
+I am not attempting to copy or replicate Orchids' business model in any way.

 ### how the application works
 **class llm_cloner.py**: interprets scraped data from scraper.py to prompt Claude to recreate the given website given user preferences